Council Tax 2023-24 explanatory notes

 If you have left care, and Kent County Council has appointed you a personal adviser, please pass your bill to them to arrange payment.

-Further information on their local offer is available at the Kent County Council's "Care leavers local offer" page.
+Further information on their local offer is available at the Kent County Council's care leavers local offer (opens in a new window) page.

 Unoccupied properties no longer receive a discount from the date furniture is removed.

 The Government considered changes to the amount levied to tackle the 200,000 empty homes in England and introduced those changes in the Rating (Property In Common Occupation) and Council Tax (Empty Dwellings) Act 2018.

 On 27 February 2019 the Council approved changes to the long-term empty premium as follows:

 - from 1 April 2019 – properties that have been empty for more than 2 years now attract 100 per cent premium (previously this was 50 per cent)

 - from 1 April 2020 – properties that have been empty for more than 5 years will attract 200 per cent premium

 - from 1 April 2021 – properties that have been empty for more than 10 years will attract 300 per cent premium.